raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 Bit 0 (0x1) indicates that the .elf file is custom firmware.
 This disables any compatiblity checks (e.g. is USB MSD boot supported) and resets PCIe before starting the executable.

-### NET_CONSOLE - advanced logging
+### NETCONSOLE - advanced logging
-`NET_CONSOLE` duplicates debug messages to the network interface.
-The IP addresses and ports are defined by the `NET_CONSOLE` string.
+`NETCONSOLE` duplicates debug messages to the network interface.
+The IP addresses and ports are defined by the `NETCONSOLE` string.

 N.B.
-NET_CONSOLE blocks until the ethernet link is established or a timeout occurs.
+NETCONSOLE blocks until the ethernet link is established or a timeout occurs.
 The timeout value is `DHCP_TIMEOUT` although DHCP is not attempted unless network boot is requested.

 #### Format
 See https://wiki.archlinux.org/index.php/Netconsole